 The table below should be used as a guide on the volume of drink to allow and assume:

 40-60 people for a Kowloon run and

 Poor weather take off 10, special run add 10-20 people.
 Committee members will be happy to advise if there are any questions regarding the actual quantities to order.

-· 8 x 12 pack Carlsberg / Tsing Tao / Heineken
+10 x 12 pack Carlsberg / Tsing Tao / Heineken / Asahi

 If there is no shop near your run site and you are unable to get drinks there by taxi it is sometimes possible to have drinks supplied / delivered (speak to the committee as they generally have a contact or two).